pytorch/vision/CONTRIBUTING.md

 By default, GPU support is built if CUDA is found and `torch.cuda.is_available()` is true.
 It's possible to force building GPU support by setting `FORCE_CUDA=1` environment variable, which is useful when building a docker image.

-Note: Building from source requires the `--no-build-isolation` flag.
-This ensures that the build uses your locally installed dependencies rather than downloading them in an isolated environment.

 #### Other development dependencies (some of these are needed to run tests):

 ```